jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Each lights a candle and places their boxed candle at this location.

-The merchant flips the sandglass.
+The merchant flips the sand clock.

 "The chimney one is dying.
 Rod wax not melting.
 Dead at 1/10 of glass."
 The blacksmith writes it down.